octo-technology/OpenTezos/docs/ligo/examples.md

 - `param` of type `unit` which means it takes no parameter.
 - `s` the initial value of the storage.

-This function return type is `indiceFullReturn` and returns:
+This function return type is `indiceFullReturn` and it returns:
 - a list of operation containing a transaction.
 - the initial storage that is not modified.